mozilla/mozmill-ci/README.md

 Using the Jenkins master as executor
 ------------------------------------
-If you want that the master node also executes jobs you will have to update its set of label and add the appropriate platform label, e.g. 'mac' for MacOS X.
+If you want that the master node also executes jobs you will have to update its labels and add/modify the appropriate platforms, e.g. 'master mac 10.7 64bit' for MacOS X 10.7.